Somanath-Code/Inventory-Tracking-Analysis/README.md

 ## Note
 This project uses a sample/practice dataset (not real company data).
-AI tools were used for debugging and visualization guidance — see the Development Notes section in the notebook for details.
+AI tools were used for debugging and preparing presentation guidance — see the Development Notes section in the notebook for details.

 ---